-Your NISSAN is equipped with the Bluetooth[®] Hands-Free Phone System.
-If you have a compatible Bluetooth[®] enabled cellular phone, you can set up the wireless connection between your cellular phone and the in-vehicle phone module.
-With Bluetooth[®] wireless technology, you can make or receive a hands-free telephone call with your cellular phone in the vehicle.
+Your NISSAN is equipped with the Bluetooth® Hands-Free Phone System.
+If you have a compatible Bluetooth® enabled cellular phone, you can set up the wireless connection between your cellular phone and the in-vehicle phone module.
+With Bluetooth® wireless technology, you can make or receive a hands-free telephone call with your cellular phone in the vehicle.

-Once your cellular phone is paired to the invehicle phone module, no other phone connecting procedure is required.
-Your phone is automatically connected with the in-vehicle phone module when the ignition switch is turned to the ON position with the paired cellular phone turned on and carried in the vehicle.
+Once your cellular phone is connected to the in-vehicle phone module, no other phone connecting procedure is required.
+Your phone is automatically connected with the in-vehicle phone module when the ignition switch is placed in the ON position with the connected cellular phone turned on and carried in the vehicle.

-You can register up to 5 different Bluetooth[®] cellular phones to the in-vehicle phone module.
+You can register up to 5 different Bluetooth® cellular phones to the in-vehicle phone module.
 However, you can talk on only one cellular phone at a time.